Here are some quick pointers on how to buy shares:

 - The dividend is expressed as the percentage of the face value of the share.
 So in July 2020, Reliance paid a dividend of 65% as the face value of the share is ₹ 10.

 What attracts you to buy shares?
 Capital Appreciation or Dividend Income?

 Now that you know why you should buy shares, let’s learn how to buy Stocks!

 Firstly, you need to apply for a PAN Card if you don’t have one.
 Here are some of the uses of PAN Card:

 - PAN Card is a must-have to make any financial transactions in India.

-- PAN Card acts as a valid identity proof.
+- PAN Card acts as valid identity proof.

-- Can be used to file Income Tax returns.
+- It can be used to file Income Tax returns.

-- Mandatorily required to Open Savings Account, Trading & Demat Account, etc.
+- Mandatorily required to Open Savings Accounts, Trading & Demat Account, etc.

 Step 2: Open a Savings Account

 Once you have got the PAN Card, you need to open a Savings Account with the bank of your choice.